HiLobrow is a p(HiLo)sophical blog, edited and published by Josh Glenn.

 BRIAN BERGER: Brian is a historian, journalist and poet.
-He was coeditor, with Marshall Berman, of New York Calling: From Blackout to Bloomberg.
+He was co-editor, with Marshall Berman, of New York Calling: From Blackout to Bloomberg.
 He is at work on a new book, Brooklyn Confidential, an underworld history of the borough from the nineteenth century to the present, to be published by Doubleday.

 BARBARA BOGAEV: Barbara is a public radio host, podcaster and producer based in Los Angeles.
 You can hear her on Shakespeare Unlimited from the Folger Shakespeare Library, also the radio programs To The Point, Press Play, Marketplace Weekend, and America Abroad.